daostack/access_control/README.md

 - `npm run docs<update|build|deploy|preview>`

 # Concept

 The basic idea is that there are a set of "locks"/"topics" each with a set of "keys".
 A contract can protects one of it's methods with a lock (or more) such that anyone with the appropriate key can use it to access this method.
-Each key can have an expiration time, # of uses.
+Each key can have a start time, expiration time, # of uses.
 Accounts can also transfer some (or all) of their capabilities to other accounts if allowed.
-Initially the contract itself has a "master key" (infinite uses, no expiration), and then it can pass some partial capabilities to the desired accounts.
+Initially the contract itself has a "master key" (infinite uses, no expiration, no start time limitation), and then it can pass some partial capabilities to the desired accounts.

 Features:

-- Can define a number of uses & expiration date on keys and if to enable the key to be transfrred.
+- Can define a number of uses & expiration date & start time on keys and if to enable the key to be transfrred.
 - Accounts can transfer partial (or full) abillites to other accounts (if allowed).
 - We can use advanced lock ids to lock a method even on specific parameters, enforce ordering, or other properties (see example).
 - Can define complex boolean predicates to protect methods.